nitishcm/nitishcm.github.io/solution-overview.md

 - The application will be hosted in private subnet
 - Access to other AWS services will be via IAM roles
 - API gateway will be private to be available within VPC
+- API gateway will have secret key for diff env and user
+- We can have seperate environment within API Gateway

 ## Caching